MarcCoru/marinedebrisdetector/readme.md

 # Detection of Marine Debris with Sentinel-2

+**_NOTE:_**  The costs of hosting the data and models got too high.
+I had to set it private.
+Please contact Marc Russwurm per email if you would like to have access to the data and model weights.

 > Rußwurm M, Venkatesa J. S., Tuia D. (2023; in submission) Large-scale Detection of Marine Debris in Coastal Areas with Sentinel-2

 <img src="doc/marinedebrisdetector.jpg" width=600px>

 ## Getting Started